Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 the manufacturer.

-For advanced users, more details can be got by googling the key words display1_downscalingsupported netbook together and other similar
+For advanced users, more details can be gotten by googling the keywords display1_downscalingsupported netbook together and other similar

 combinations.